orobardet/3DPTools/doc/en/filaments/README.md

 To filter the filament shown, several selectors are available on the second row of the list headers, allowing to filter
 on:
 - Color.
-It is possible to select an exact color, or a master color.
+It is possible to select an exact primary color, or a master color.
 - Material.
 By default the filtering is done on the exact material.
 Toggling the button right after the selector enables the material filtering also on variant of the selected material.
 - Shop.